 Centroids.
-Centroids are currently planned to be computed using an algorithm similar to that employed by SDSS.
-These centroids will be used for adaptive moment and aperture magnitude measurements.
+Centroids are currently planned to be computed using an algorithm similar to that employed by SDSS, which uses an approximation to the PSF model as a weight function.
+These centroids will be used for PSF photometry, adaptive moments, and aperture magnitude measurements.